Budibase/website/content/blog/inside-it/it-risk-management-tools.md

 #### Pricing

 Our simple, predictable pricing is built to scale.
-We offer a fully-functioning free tier, enabling you to build as many applications as you need for up to five users in the cloud or twenty users if you self-host.
+We offer a fully-functioning free tier, enabling you to build as many applications as you need if you self-host.

 Premium licenses bill at $50 per month for creators and $5 for end-users, providing custom branding, synchronous automations, AI functionality, and reusable code snippets.